-Networked, or “smart,” charging solutions allow all types of businesses, including commercial real estate (CRE) firms, retail stores and multifamily communities, to connect EV charging stations to a network.
-No matter what business you’re in, this offers many benefits, from remote monitoring of stations, to customizing who can charge and how much they pay, to installing more stations without electrical upgrades.
-This can benefit CRE firms that want to install more charging spots without putting in a new transformer, retail stores that want to set a fee for charging after people are done shopping or multifamily communities that need to track residents’ energy use.
+Networked, or “smart,” charging solutions allow all types of public and private sector organisations to connect EV charging stations to a network.
+No matter what business you’re in, this smart charging offers many benefits, from remote monitoring of stations, to customising who can charge and how much they pay, to installing more stations without electrical upgrades.
+This can businesses that want to install more charging spots without putting in a new transformer, retail stores that want to set a fee for charging after people are done shopping or any workplace that needs to track energy use.
 Networked charging also makes it easy to get new features over time, like new ways to charge or new reporting options.

 Non-networked or “dumb” chargers can be cheaper upfront, but they will cost more in the long run when you have to pull them out and replace them with networked chargers that have the features drivers demand.
 Here are a few key questions our team uses to show why networked EV charging solutions are the smart choice for any business looking to install EV charging.

 Do you want to collect fees for charging and change those fees over time?

 Networked stations make it easy to manage how much it costs (if anything) for people to charge at your stations, as well as change those fees over time.
 Free charging can help attract more customers to your business, while setting a small fee can help you recover electricity costs.
 Adding a fee after an hour or two encourages drivers to move on after they’re done charging.
 The right price will vary by location, but our pricing wizard helps you choose appropriate fees whether you’re a workplace, apartment, restaurant, hotel, shopping center or other business.
 Non-networked stations may make it cumbersome or impossible to set and alter charging fees.